AlexPandaBear/vortex/README.md

 ![alt text](logo.png "A quick preview...")

 ## Requirements
+###To compile the library :
-CMake
+- CMake
-C++ compiler
+- A C++ compiler
+- The PyBind11 library

+###To use it with Python :
-Python 3+
+- Python 3+
-PyBind11
-NumPy
-Matplotlib
+- The NumPy and Matplotlib libraries

+###To generate the reference documentation :
-Doxygen
+- Doxygen

 ## How to install
 Go to the code directory and execute the following commands to create a build directory to compile the library and a data directory to store simulation data.